-Cephalexin is an antibiotic for treating bacterial infections such as upper respiratory, skin as well as urinary tract infections.
-Most dog owners will likely be trying to treat their pet for a UTI with something like Cephalexin, and will have some left over from their last prescription and are wondering if it will work for their dog.
+Cephalexin is an antibiotic for treating bacterial infections such as upper respiratory, the skin variety as well as urinary tract infections.
+Most dog owners will likely be trying to treat their pet for a UTI.
+Something like Cephalexin is common to have, often as left over supply, from a previous prescription.
+Are you wondering if it will work for your dog?

-But even though some vets will prescribe it for some dogs, this doesn’t make it safe for your particular dog.
+Let’s be clear, even though some vets will prescribe it for some canines, this doesn’t make it safe for your particular dog.
 Trying to dose them using a human medication such as Cefalexin can often result in negative side effects that can cause them undue pain and suffering.

-If you suspect that they’ve got an infection that needs to be treated then this is cause enough to take them to the vet, or at least make a call to the vet’s office.
+If you suspect that they have an infection, it probably needs to be diagnosed and properly treated.
+This is definitely cause enough to take them to a veterinarian, or at least make a call to their office.

 The benefit of not treating them yourself and getting professional advice is that you’re off the hook as far as a guilty conscience goes.
-You’ll have the peace of mind of knowing that you did the proper thing for your dog, and if the situation does escalate you won’t have that feeling in the back of your mind that you may have exacerbated things by medicating them at home from your medicine cabinet.
+You’ll have the peace of mind of knowing that you did the proper thing for your dog.